SrihariAnalyst/supply-chain-analysis/README.md

 ## 📌 Project Overview

 This project analyzes a large-scale supply chain dataset to identify patterns and bottlenecks across shipping, sales, and customer segments.
 The analysis is done entirely in Python using data visualization and statistical techniques.
+## 📌 Project Overview

+Supply chains are the backbone of global commerce — and understanding where they succeed or fail can drive massive improvements in efficiency and profitability.
+This project performs a comprehensive Exploratory Data Analysis (EDA) on the DataCo Supply Chain dataset, which contains 180,000+ real-world orders spanning multiple product categories, shipping modes, customer segments, and global markets.

+The goal of this analysis is to answer key business questions:
+- Which shipping modes and regions have the highest late delivery rates?
+- What product categories and departments drive the most profit?
+- Are there seasonal patterns in order volumes and revenue?
+- How do different customer segments behave in terms of order size and frequency?

+By cleaning the raw data, engineering meaningful features, and visualizing trends, this project transforms a complex dataset into clear, actionable insights — the kind that operations managers, logistics teams, and business analysts can act on directly.

 ---